ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 ### November 14, 2019

 Redefined variables names in models.py to match with the requirements.
 Edited labels of rows and columns in .csv files to qualify for importing.
 Disk data imported successfully after several tests.
 The old table format Bootstrap4 misplaced the query button so replaced it by Material Design.
 Cleaned up the navigation bar.
+Added instructions for usage in the source git.
 References will be linked manually later.
 Still need some minor fixes, but the database should be ready for now.